 The Buffalo Bill Dam, known as the Shoshone Dam until 1946, was the first mass concrete dam in America.
 At nearly 325 feet high, it was also the tallest dam in the world at the time of completion.

-The dam is a gravity-arch concrete structure with a radius of 150 feet and a crest length of 200 feet.
-Twenty-five percent of the dam is composed of hand-placed rocks, weighing 25 to 200 pounds each.
+The dam is a constant-radius arch concrete structure with a radius of 150 feet and a crest length of 200 feet.
+Twenty-five percent of the dam is composed of hand-placed rocks, called plum stones, weighing 25 to 200 pounds each.

 - Concrete was placed and cured despite below-zero temperatures, requiring steam fittings to carry heat to the construction site.

 - To excavate the dam abutments on the sheer walls of the canyon, workmen risked their lives, hanging from spider lines connected to cableway towers.

 - Manpower was limited on the sparsely populated frontier.
 Contractors and laborers had to be imported and trained.

 - Thousands of tons of materials had to be delivered to the site over the precipitous canyon road.

 - In, 1988-1993, the height of the dam was raised by 25 feet to a total height of 350 feet.